Hollinwell,

 Notts Ladies GC (established in 1891) shares the course with Notts Golf Club, and provides a warm welcome to visiting women players.

-World: formerly ranked 87th best course in the world (GOLF magazine, 1985; not in subsequent editions of this ranking).
+World's former 87th best course (GOLF Magazine, 1985; not in subsequent editions of this ranking).

 Lakewood Drive, Sherwood Business Park, Annesley, Nottingham NG15 0EA